tigersmuseum/history/docs/events.md

 # Events

 An *event* is something that happens at a place and time.
 An *actor* is an entity that participates in an event in some way.
 Events can be linked by chains of cause and effect.
-Events provide explanations of who did what; where, when and why.
+Events provide explanations of who did what, where, when and why.

 We can consider events at various scales, with 'larger' events composed of 'smaller' ones.
 For example, considering a war as a collection of battles.